breathe-doc/breathe/README.rst

 Breathe
 =======

-This is an extension to restructured text and Sphinx to be able to read and render the Doxygen xml output.
+This is an extension to reStructuredText and Sphinx to be able to read and render the Doxygen xml output.

 Documentation